jsannerstedt/presentations/src/tribe.md

 --

 ### Background
-* Guide for finding products
+* Guide for finding products (prisjakt)
-* Global market
+* Global market - differentiate products by location and language
 * Possibly online store
 * Possibly server rendered (for seo and speed)
 * Hosting unknown, iis as of today but hopefully cloud later